 7 se Standard error, a smaller standard error indicates a more reliable estimate of the beta/odds_ratio coefficient Mandatory

-8 eaf Effect allele frequency, the frequency of the effect allele (a1) in the study population Mandatory
+8 eaf Effect allele frequency, the frequency of the effect allele (a1) in the study population Optional

 9 pvalue Indicates the statistical significance of the association between the SNP and the trait being studied Mandatory